ec-tino/cosc426/hw/hw02/HW2.md

 For this part, do the following:

 * Create `hw2_eval.tsv` which sets up the minimal pairs necessary for the experiment.
+HOW DO I SET UP THE MINIMAL PAIR IF IM LOOKING FOR PROB OF SENTENCES WITH MORE THAN ONE DIFFERENCE???????

 * Run the minimal pair experiment.